QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

     return c_t * (β * R_bar) ** (1 / γ)
 ```

-The production function is given by the Cobb-Douglas form with inelastic labor supply:
+For the production function we assume a Cobb-Douglas form:

 $$
 F(k, 1) = A k^\alpha